Lincoln Military Housing - A company for Growth and Opportunity!

 Ability to operate a motor vehicle (valid license required).

-Must be available to work a flexible schedule, including weekends, off-hours and emergencies, as required.
+Must be available for regular on-call work assignments/emergency calls, work scheduled off-hours and emergency overtime as required.

 Ability to travel to other regional locations for work, training, meetings and other work-related activities.

 Ability to independently lift/carry supplies or equipment up to 65 lbs.